Vintners revive wine tradition near French Pyrenees

 He said the fledgling movement had little support at the start but that older local people would tell them how vines used to run everywhere in the region.
 Abandoned wine presses and barrels for making wine can still be found on many local farms.

-"We encountered a lot of scepticism but in the end, wine is the noblest product of a region and we felt that Ariege merited wine," Babin said.
+"We encountered a lot of skepticism but in the end, wine is the noblest product of a region and we felt that Ariege merited wine," Babin said.

 On the other side of the Pyrenees, the sunny side in Spain, there are the wines from Navarra and Rioja.
 To the east lie the French vineyards of Corbieres and the cotes de Malepere, while Irouleguy in the Basque country and Madiran lie to the west.